CELT Resources

 |

-Projects in Ireland and abroad involving source texts, databases, images, and secondary literature
+Projects in Ireland and abroad involving dictionaries, source texts, databases, images, and secondary literature

-- LOCUS: Irish medieval placename project at University College Cork.
-Funded by Toyota Ireland Ltd. and the HEA.
+- LOCUS: Irish medieval placename project at the School of Irish Learning, UCC.

-- The Celtic Digital Initiative at the Department of Early and Medieval Irish at UCC is making scarce resources available in an electronic format to students and scholars, both within UCC and beyond.
-It is jointly funded by the Department of Early and Medieval Irish and by UCC's Quality Promotion Unit.
+- The Celtic Digital Initiative at the Department of Early and Medieval Irish at UCC has been making scarce resources available in an electronic format to students and scholars, both within UCC and beyond.
+It has been jointly funded by the Department of Early and Medieval Irish and by UCC's Quality Promotion Unit.

 - The Honan Chapel & Collection: this multimedia website introduces the Honan Chapel, Cork.
 The chapel and its liturgical collection, dating from 1916, represent a unique case study of the Irish Arts & Crafts Movement (1894–1925).
 The website was produced to celebrate the 90th anniversary of the chapel and its collection and is a collaborative project directed by the Chaplaincy, UCC; designed by Computer Science, UCC and funded by Quality Promotion Unit, UCC.